Wildlife Parks Close to Victoria Falls - a definitive comparison

 brief outline of them at the bottom of this page.

-Each of the big three main have their pro’s and con’s which I will endeavour to outline below.
+Each of the three big main parks have their pro's and con's which I will endeavour to outline below.

 It's nigh on impossible to detail every eventuality as many unpredictable